klalle/EggBot_Ramps_1.4/README.md

-This is my modifications to the eggbot inkscape extension https://github.com/evil-mad/eggbot/releases EggBot_extensions_v281.zip.
+This is my modifications to the eggbot inkscape extension https://github.com/evil-mad/eggbot/releases EggBot_extensions_v281.zip to work with [a modified version of CNC-sphere-o-bot](https://github.com/klalle/CNC-sphere-o-bot_Ramps_1.4) that I run on an Arduino with Ramps 1.4 shield.

 I modified the files
 - ebb_serial.py
     - to also look for Arduino Mega (CH340-clone)